 Moreover, Fla.
 Stat. § 620.8603 does not limit Defendant's obligations in this case because that statute was waived by Section 10.02 of the Partnership Agreements.
 Defendant cites Fla.
 Stat. § 620.8603 for the proposition that Fla.
-Stat. § 620.8807 is not applicable because the Partnership did not wind down as a result of her alleged withdrawal.
+Stat. § 620.8807 is not applicable because the Partnership did not wind up as a result of its alleged withdrawal.
 However, pursuant to Fla.
 Stat. § 620.8103, "[t]o the extent that the partnership agreement does not provide otherwise, this act governs."

 The plain language of Section 10.02 conflicts with Fla.
 Stat. § 620.8603, in that Section 10.02 preserves liability, so long as it was incurred at the time of dissociation.
 Thus, Section 10.02 prevails over Fla.
-Stat. § 620.8603(1) and governs the relationship between Defendant and the Partnerships.
-Defendant is obligated under Fla.
-Stat. § 620.8807 and Section 10.02 of the Partnership Agreements to contribute the amounts that she wrongfully received.
+Stat. § 620.8603(1) and governs the relationship between Defendant and the Partnerships, and Defendant must return the amounts that it wrongfully received.

-11 = Berger Singerman Defendant's duty under Fla.
+The existence of Defendant's duty under Fla.
 Stat. § 620.8807 is also supported by Fla.
 Stat. § 620.8703, which provides that a "partner's dissociation does not, by itself, discharge a partner's liability for partnership obligation incurred before dissociation."
-Because Defendant's obligation to the Partnership arose before Defendant's purported dissociation - due to the improper distributions that it received as a partner - Defendant is under a duty to return the improperly retained funds, and that duty is not affected by Defendant's claims that it withdrew or dissociated from the Partnerships by virtue of Section 10.02 of the Partnership agreement.
+Because Defendant's obligation to the Partnership arose before Defendant's purported dissociation - due to the improper distributions that it received as a partner - Defendant is under a duty to return the improperly retained funds.